ScilifelabDataCentre/OrderPortal/orderportal/scripts/README.md

     messenger.py

 This is the script which sends out email messages according to recent modifications of accounts and orders.
-It should be executed in a regular fashion by cron.
+It should be executed regulary and often by cron.